neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Foundry_Agents/README.md

 - A new Foundry project
 - **gpt-4o-mini** deployed for chat completions

+**This completes Part 1 (No-Code Track) of the workshop.**

 ## What's Next

+To continue with the coding labs in Part 2:

+1. Continue to [Lab 4 - Start Codespace](../Lab_4_Start_Codespace) to set up your development environment
-Continue to [Lab 4 - Building a Knowledge Graph](../Lab_4_Neo4j_GraphRag/README.md) to build your knowledge graph from SEC filings using entity extraction and embeddings.
+2. Then proceed to [Lab 5 - Building a Knowledge Graph](../Lab_5_Knowledge_Graph) to build your knowledge graph from SEC filings using entity extraction and embeddings